 Thank you for choosing a RME product.
-DIGIS6/8 PAD allows the recording of digital and analog audio from CD, DAT, sampler or other sources directly into your computer.
+DIGI96/8 allows the recording of digital audio from CD, DAT, sampler or other sources directly into your computer.
 The numerous unique features and well thought-out configuration dialog puts the DIGI96 series at the very top of the range of digital audio interface cards.

-Drivers for Windows 95/98, Windows NT, 2000 and MacOS allow a problem-free, comfortable and powerful usage on computer systems with PCI bus technology.
+Drivers for Windows 95/98, Windows NT, BeOS and MacOS allow a problem-free, comfortable and powerful usage on computer systems with PCI bus technology.
 Drivers for Linux are available both as OSS and ALSA version.
 This wide choice of drivers makes the DIGI96 series the most versatile cross platform digital audio card available, which may be used under all major Operating Systems.